sarahjlocke/instagram-bot/README.md

 # Instagram Automation Bot
+This project was originally developed as a Selenium-based browser automation exercise.
+It is preserved as an archived learning project and may no longer function because Instagram’s interface and authentication processes have changed.
+The repository demonstrates experience with Python, Selenium, browser automation, and troubleshooting dynamic web interfaces.

 A Python + Selenium project that logs into Instagram, scrapes followers/following lists, and compares them to find users who don’t follow back.